For an incredibly simple and delicious make-ahead picnic salad, you can’t go past this spiced pumpkin quinoa salad with walnuts.

 Instructions

-- In a large bowl, coat the pumpkin cubes with the olive oil, cumin, coriander, paprika and salt.
+- Cut the pumpkin into cubes and toss in a large bowl with the olive oil, cumin, coriander, paprika, and salt, ensuring they are well coated.

 - While the pumpkin is cooking, cook your quinoa.
-If you have not cooked quinoa before, the instructions will be on the packet.
-We have also included instructions in the recipe notes.
+The instructions for cooking quinoa are on the packet, and I have also included them in the recipe notes.

-- Lightly toast the walnuts in a dry non-stick pan - approximately 5 minutes on medium heat.
-Watch they don't blacken.
-Chop if you prefer roughly chopped over whole walnuts.
+- Lightly toast the walnuts, toss them in a dry non-stick pan for approximately 5 minutes on medium heat, and watch them not blacken.
+Chop if you prefer roughly chopped walnuts over whole walnuts.

-- Once the pumpkin is cooked, place in your serving bowl and allow to cool.
-Drizzle any juices from the baking pan over the pumpkin at this point and squeeze your roasted garlic cloves from their skins and toss through the pumpkin.
+- Once the pumpkin is cooked, place it in your serving bowl and allow it to cool.
+At this point, drizzle any juices from the baking pan over the pumpkin, squeeze your roasted garlic cloves from their skins, and toss to coat the pumpkin.
+The garlic should squeeze out of the skin like a paste.

-- When the pumpkin has cooled combine all ingredients except your greens - pumpkin, quinoa, onion and walnuts.
+- When the pumpkin has cooled, combine all the ingredients except your greens—pumpkin, quinoa, onion, and walnuts.
 Make sure all the ingredients are well combined to mix through the spices from the pumpkin.

 Notes